boitum3l0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T.2 Display the content of the /etc/passwd file.
 T.4 Display the content of /etc/passwd and /etc/hosts
 Display the last 10 lines of /etc/passwd
+T.5 Display the first 10 lines of /etc/passwd